u-t-autonomous/arl_simulate_and_control/README.md

 You can find the extracted point clouds for the two main environments of Phoenix under `point_clouds` directory.
 However, they have different formats.
 The example runs in the `position_shifter.py` are written regarding this format difference.

 Also a ground truth overhead map of the lejeune_emout environment can be found in this [link](https://gitlab.sitcore.net/aimm/phoenix-r1/-/wikis/Tutorials/Miscellaneous/Creating-Semantic-and-Obstacle-Maps-from-Unity).

+You can download the asset files for the lejeune environment from this [gitlab link](https://gitlab.sitcore.net/arl/robotics-simulation/arl-unity-lejeune-emout).